Correlations between two vortices in dry active matter: Results and Discussions

-We start by presenting the general features of the correlation function that will allow us to introduce our terminology.
-In Figs. \ref{fig:OmegaT}(a) and (b), we show, in the upper panels, the angular velocities of each vortex as a function of time, and in the corresponding lower panels, we show the correlation function.
-In Fig. \ref{fig:OmegaT}(a), $C_{\omega_{l}\omega_{r}}=\langle C_{\omega_{l}\omega_{r}}(t)\rangle _{t} <0$ indicates that the vortices rotate in opposite directions.
-We also observe that the magnitude of angular velocities are equivalent.
-Using the same analogy as in \cite{reinken2022ising}, we associate positive/negative rotations with up/down spins, and we call such a state as antiferromagnetic.
-In Fig. \ref{fig:Top12}(a), we show a typical velocity field of that state.
-Conversely, in Fig. \ref{fig:OmegaT}(b), $C_{\omega_l\omega_r}>0$ indicates that the angular velocities are in the same direction, consequently, they form a ferromagnetic state.
-Notice that $|\omega_{l}|\approx|\omega_{r}|$ as in the antiferromagnetic state.
-In Fig. \ref{fig:Top12}(b), we show a typical velocity field for this state.
-Here, both vortices exhibit significant overlap contrasting with the antiferromagnetic state, making it difficult to distinguish to which vortex a particle belongs; therefore, when associating particles with a particular vortex, we consider them belonging to the vortex to which they are closer.
-There is a third possible outcome for the correlation function, which we omit here, since it does not occur frequently, namely the uncorrelated state, $C_{\omega_{l},\omega_{r}}\approx 0$.
-We observe that although the vortices may be in either of the correlated states in a single run, they rarely change rotation directions.
-This pattern is usually observed when the vortices are widely separated, as we will show below.
-Finally, we also observe an uncorrelated state on the boundary between the two correlated phases, and in this case, usually only one vortex is present.
+We start by presenting the general features of the correlation function.
+In Figs. \ref{fig:OmegaT}(a) and (b), we show, in the upper panels, the angular velocities of each vortex as a function of time for a single run, and in the lower panels, we show the corresponding correlation function as a function of time, averaged over $30$ independent realizations.
+In Fig. \ref{fig:OmegaT}(a), $C_{\omega_{l}\omega_{r}}(t)<0$ indicates that the vortices rotate in opposite directions.
+We also observe that the magnitude of angular velocities are equivalent (such equivalence is seen in all runs).
+This states is a NCS.
+In Fig. \ref{fig:Top12}(a), we show a typical velocity field and in Fig. \ref{fig:Top12}(c), a typical particle configuration for the NCS.
+Conversely, in Fig. \ref{fig:OmegaT}(b), $C_{\omega_l\omega_r}(t)>0$ indicates that the vortices rotate in the same direction, {\em i.e.}, a PCS, with $|\omega_{l}|\approx|\omega_{r}|$ as in the previous case.
+In Fig. \ref{fig:Top12}(b), we show a typical velocity field and in Fig. \ref{fig:Top12}(d), we show a particle configuration for this state.

+There is a third possible outcome for the correlation function, which we omit here, namely the uncorrelated state, $C_{\omega_{l}\omega_{r}}\approx 0$.
+This case is usually observed when the vortices are widely separated.
+In this regime, as we will show, in some cases, the correlation function does not vanish exactly, but the motion patterns of the correlated state are distinct to those seen in Figs. \ref{fig:Top12}(a) and (b), which lead us to define a condition that unambiguously characterizes whether a state is correlated or not.
+Finally, we also observe uncorrelated states in the transition region between the PCS and the NCS.
+In this case, usually only one vortex is present, which renders a nearly vanishing correlation.